pitrackster/rtmidi-bridge/README.md

 - Bitwig uses ALSA MIDI, so it wont allow to select other MIDI ports than ALSA MIDI ports hence the use of snd-virmidi
 - this is a WIP, I don't speak python and I am also kind of - total noob in network / midi
-- this developpement is for my personal use and is intended to work with bitwig and ubuntu (20.04 LTS) so there wont be any support... but feel free to suggest improvments
+- this developpement is for my personal use and is intended to work with bitwig and Ubuntu (20.04 LTS)

 ## DEPENDENCIES